peteroupc/html3dutil/doc/H3DU.MathUtil.md

 #### Parameters

 * `l` (Type: number)<br>Leftmost coordinate of the orthographic view.
-* `r` (Type: number)<br>Rightmost coordinate of the orthographic view. ("l" is usually less than "r", so that X coordinates increase from left to right.
-If "l" is greater than "r", X coordinates increase in the opposite direction.)
+* `r` (Type: number)<br>Rightmost coordinate of the orthographic view. ("l" is usually less than "r", so that x-coordinates increase from left to right.
+If "l" is greater than "r", x-coordinates increase in the opposite direction.)
 * `b` (Type: number)<br>Bottommost coordinate of the orthographic view.
-* `t` (Type: number)<br>Topmost coordinate of the orthographic view. ("b" is usually less than "t", so that Y coordinates increase upward, as they do in WebGL when just this matrix is used to transform vertices.
-If "b" is greater than "t", Y coordinates increase in the opposite direction.)
+* `t` (Type: number)<br>Topmost coordinate of the orthographic view. ("b" is usually less than "t", so that y-coordinates increase upward, as they do in WebGL when just this matrix is used to transform vertices.
+If "b" is greater than "t", y-coordinates increase in the opposite direction.)
 * `n` (Type: number)<br>Distance from the "camera" to the near clipping plane.
 A positive value means the plane is in front of the viewer.
 * `f` (Type: number)<br>Distance from the "camera" to the far clipping plane.
-A positive value means the plane is in front of the viewer. ("n" is usually less than "f", so that Z coordinates increase from near to far in the direction from the back to the front of the "eye", as they do in WebGL when just this matrix is used to transform vertices.
-If "n" is greater than "f", Z coordinates increase in the opposite direction.)
+A positive value means the plane is in front of the viewer. ("n" is usually less than "f", so that z-coordinates increase from near to far in the direction from the back to the front of the "eye", as they do in WebGL when just this matrix is used to transform vertices.
+If "n" is greater than "f", z-coordinates increase in the opposite direction.)
 The absolute difference between n and f should be as small as the application can accept.

 #### Return Value